Soldier Details

 Biography

 Carrol Ross Joy was born on the family farm as the youngest of Ross and Bertha (Hesser) Joy.
-He attended Pleasant Ridge School and in 1938 graduated from Alta Vista High School.
-At the age of 21, Carrol volunteered to serve his country in WW II.
-Joy was a staff sergeant in the Army Air Corp, in the 514 Squadron/406 Fighter Bomber Squadron.
+He attended Pleasant Ridge School, and, in 1938, graduated from Alta Vista High School.
+At the age of 21, Carrol volunteered to serve his country in World War II.
+Joy was a staff sergeant in the Army Air Corp in the 514 Squadron/406 Fighter Bomber Squadron.
 The Squadron flew support for the D-Day landings and arrived as a group in France on Omaha Beach.
-Later in the war his squadron participated in the Battle of the Bulge.
+Later in the war, his squadron participated in the Battle of the Bulge.
 As a crew chief for the P-47 Thunderbolt, his plane flew 115 missions without an abort.
-Joy was awarded the Bronze Star, ETO Ribbon 2 presidential Unit citations and the good conduct medal.
-He served in the reserves for 3 years after his discharge.